IDCI-Consulting/HelloWorldBundle/templates/contents/courses/symfony2_en.md

 #### A good environment and good practicals
 _2 hours_

- - What IDE ?
+ - Which IDE ?
- - Use a SCM (SVN, Git, ...)
+ - Use a SCM (SVN, Git, etc)
- - Use a bug tracker (Trac, Mantis, Redmine, Github, ...)
+ - Use a bug tracker (Trac, Mantis, Redmine, Github, etc)
  - Coding conventions